amigavision/AmigaVision/cd32/ReadMe.txt

 * We generate 1280 config files to ensure these CD32 games work on MiSTer.
 * We generate 10 different hard disk images to power these.

-## 🥾 Games Where You Need to Select "Boot" to Start

-There are some games that won't work unless we show the Amiga UI first, but we supply mouse emulation for gamepads — just navigate to the "Boot" button to start these:

-* Arabian Nights
-* Arcade Pool
-* Fields of Glory
-* Fire Force
-* Kid Chaos
-* Marvin's Marvellous Adventure
-* Nigel Mansell's European Championship
-* Rise of the Robots
-* Trivial Pursuit
-* Vital Light
-* Zool
-* Zool 2

 ## 🐭 Games That Still Require a Mouse

 There are a few games that still require mouse because the game demands it.
 These are:

 * Beneath a Steel Sky
+* Magic Island
+* Theme Park

+## 🕹️ Games That Require "Joystick Swap"

+For some inexplicable reason, there are a few games that needed the CD32 gamepad in the other port.
+So to play these games, you need to open the MiSTer menu and select `Joystick Swap` after launching them to make them playable:

 * Gulp
-* Magic Island
 * Seek & Destroy
-* Syndicate
-* Theme Park

-(If you can't start a game with the gamepad by navigating to the "Boot" button, it's a definitely a game that requires a mouse to play.)

 ## ↕️ 68 Games Will Use 5×PAL Overscale